 How Rents are Calculated

-If tenants receive an income from Centrelink, they may be able to use Centrelink’s Centrepay service to pay rent.
-This is a free direct bill paying service for tenants and takes away the hassle of having to arrange rental payments each fortnight.
-To set up this service tenants must complete a ‘Authorisation Form - Multiple Consent and Authority’ and return it to our office by email to email@example.com or post to level 3, 189 Flinders Lane Melbourne 3000.
+If you get Centrelink, you may be able to use Centrelink’s Centrepay service to pay rent.
+This is a free service for tenants which takes away the hassle of having to arrange rent payments.
+To set up Centrepay fill in a ‘Authorisation Form - Multiple Consent and Authority’ and send it to WPI by email to firstname.lastname@example.org or post to Level 1, 22 William street Melbourne 3000.

 A condition of WPI tenancy agreement is that rent must always be paid two weeks in advance.
 If tenants have trouble paying rent on time, WPI asks that they contact the Property & Tenancy Team as soon as possible.
 It is important to communicate any difficulties so WPI can work with tenants towards a solution.

 Should rent fall into arrears, tenants are required to bring their account up to date as soon as possible.
 Tenants will be asked to complete a ‘Rent Arrears Agreement’ which outlines the additional amount to be paid each week until the outstanding amount is recovered.

 Please refer to the ‘Avoiding Eviction for Rent Arrears’ factsheet produced by the Tenants Union of Victoria and Money Help for further information.